-Summer parties are the perfect way to get family and friends together while the weather is nice.
+Summer parties are always the best gatherings of the year!
+The casual ease of warm-weather entertaining is on your side: Who doesn't like a hot and gooey s'more?
+Or movie-night in the backyard?
 Throwing one doesn't necessarily mean you have to spend a lot of money.
 There are thrifty solutions to planning a summer gathering that will guarantee fun without breaking the bank.
 Good planning can also help curb additional financial burdens.

 Here are 18 summer party ideas that are fun, practical, and budget-friendly.